Fedora Community Operations (CommOps)

 CommOps always welcomes new contributors.
 Whether you are a newcomer or an old-timer, there are ways to get involved.
 Join CommOps to:

-Gain holistic view of the Fedora Project and learn how the pieces fit together
+Gain a holistic view of the Fedora Project and learn how the pieces fit together

 Work directly with Fedora Project leadership